jamesqiu1998/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

+##Purpose
-performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends